 Multiple performance obligations.
 The Company's contracts with customers typically contain multiple performance obligations that consist of product(s) and related communications services.
 For these contracts, the Company accounts for individual performance obligations separately if they are distinct.
 The transaction price is then allocated to the separate performance obligations on a relative stand-alone selling price ("SSP") basis.
-The Company determines the SSP for its communications services based on observable historical stand-alone sales to custom ers, for which the Company requires that a substantial majority of selling prices fall within a reasonably narrow pricing range.
-The Company does not have a directly observable SSP for its on-premise appliance and end-point devices , and therefore establish es SSP based on its best estimates and judgment s , considering company-specific factors such as pricing strategies, estimated product and other costs, and bundling and discounting practices.
+The Company determines the SSP for its communications services based on observable historical stand-alone sales to customers, for which the Company requires that a substantial majority of selling prices fall within a reasonably narrow pricing range.
+The Company does not have a directly observable SSP for its on-premise appliance and end-point devices, and therefore establishes SSP based on its best estimates and judgments, considering company-specific factors such as pricing strategies, estimated product and other costs, and bundling and discounting practices.

 Sales allowances.
 Credits and/or rebates issued to customers for product returns and sales incentives are deemed to be variable consideration under Topic 606, which the Company estimates and records as a reduction to revenue at the point of sale.
 Product returns and customer sales incentives are estimated based on the Company's historical experience, current trends and expectations regarding future experience.
 Trends are influenced by product life cycles, new product introductions, market acceptance of products, the type of customer, seasonality and other factors.
 Product return and sales incentive rates may fluctuate over time, but are sufficiently predictable to allow the Company to estimate expected future amounts.
 The Company monitors the accuracy of its reserve estimates by reviewing actual returns and sales incentives and adjusts them for future expectations to determine the adequacy of current reserve needs.
-If actual future returns and sales incentives of \$0.6 million and \$0.6 million as of April 30, 2018 and January 31, 2018.
+If actual future returns and sales incentives differ from past experience, additional reserves may be required.
+The Company recorded total allowances for product returns and customer sales incentives of \$0.6 million and \$0.6 million as of April 30, 2018 and January 31, 2018.